petter-holmberg/cpp-ref/classes.md

 - Check for self-assignment.
 - When there is no self-assignment, free any resources from the object itself and then implement moving the same as in the move constructor.
 - Return `*this`.

+Generation of a default move assignment operator is disabled for a class containing a const member or reference member.

 In C++11, the default move assignment operator performs member-wise moving of non-static data members.
 It is generated only if the class contains no user-declared copy operations, move operations, or destructor.
 Declaring one deletes the default copy operations.